watch-devtube/web/README.md

 yarn run dev
 ```

 Voila!
-The app is available via  :8100.
+The app is available via port `8100`.

-# Build for production
+## Build for production

-{in progress}
+...in progress...